Thinking, Life, Stress and Depression: Pt 2

 It is not difficult to see how this potential party game can be adapted to help people get into the habit of cognitive restructuring.
 For somebody who has a negative self-image related to weight problems the irregular verb might be:

 You eat too much,

 People may make the formation of negative appraisals a habit, that creates a tendency to negative over-reaction which fosters worry, guilt, self-denigration, shame, etc. that is out of proportion.

 This is not a commentary on CBT, but it is important to explore its potential usefulness, especially during the recovery phase when your concentration and energy is a little better.
-That is the time to work on bad mental habits, which like anxiety symptoms can endure for some time, especially if not given specific attention.
+That is the time to work on disadvantageous mental habits, which like anxiety symptoms, can endure for some time, especially if not given specific remedial attention.

 There are now quite a large number of both freely accessible and fee-for-service CBT services available via the Internet.
 A sample of one or two links may be found below.
 It may be worthwhile contacting your local university teaching hospital and the state or nation-wide bodies related to professional psychologists and psychiatrists for further information.